 Use SL search “places” tab.
 Type in what interests you, and don’t be afraid to experiment.
 Many people put in items they want to buy or place names, but you can often find cooler stuff if you think outside the box.
 Is there a word you like?
 One that describes you personally?
-Try putting it into search and see if some land owner included it as a keyword.
+Try putting it into search and see if someone included it as a keyword.
 Example: I recently typed in “whimsical” and found several places to visit.

 If you see something you like, check who the creator is.
 Have you run across something awesome?
 Right click that object and find out who made it.
-Bring up the creator’s profile and go to their picks and classifieds tab.
+Bring up the creator’s profile, and go to their picks and classifieds tab.
 You might find a great place to visit that way.

 Try the Second Life Destination Guide.
 It’s full of pictures and places!

 Word of mouth.
 Ask people to give you landmarks of places they like.
 Actually, this may be one of the best ways to find something because people usually only landmark if they like a place.

 Read SL travel blogs.
 I don’t usually read these, but can see how they would be helpful.
 If anyone would like to recommend a good SL travel blog, feel free!

 Pay attention to traffic rank when you search.
 When you search for something, the locations with the most visitors appear at the top of the list, the lowest at the bottom.
 Knowing how much traffic a place gets can help you.

 1. The positive of a high traffic rank: A place may be busy for a reason.
 People seem to be flocking to it, so that could mean it’s worth visiting.